 Extensions

-Checking if an Extension is already active
+Checking if an extension is active

-You can view any currently active extension by adding a phpinfo.php file to your site.
+Before adding an extension, make sure it's not already activated by default.
+You can view any active extension by adding a phpinfo.php file to your site.

 Adding an extension

-Step 1 — Create a phprc file
+Create a phprc file

-View the following articles for instructions on how to create a phprc file:
+See the following articles for instructions on how to create a phprc file:

-If the file already exists, view the following articles for instructions on how to update it (depending on if you're using an FTP client or SSH):
+If the file already exists, you just need to update it using either an FTP client or SSH:

-Step 2 — Load the extension
+Load the extension

 extension = extension_name.so

-Step 3 — Kill off all running php processes
+Kill off all running PHP processes

 Make sure to kill running php processes to ensure your new settings take effect.